marcocaldera/notes.marcocaldera.com/content/posts/2023-01-02-burning-out-as-a-giver.md

 ---
-title: Burnout as a giver
+title: Burning out as a giver
 date: "2023-01-02"
 tags: "giver, reflection"
 ---

-_reflection on giving_
+_Reflection on giving..._

 Finding myself on the giver side of the spectrum (taker vs matcher vs giver), I often wonder about my motivations.